-The Food.
+Cosmopolitan Buffet Review – The Food.
 Meat lovers will like this buffet: there is an incredibly disproportionate amount of meat and meat variety vs anything else, especially fish (which very limited here) but also (to a lesser extent) vegetables.
 You will have to pay extra (15 dollars) for king crab legs so you may opt for the regular food.
 There is plenty of meat for meat lovers and a passable (though totally lacking if you consider the price) range of alternatives for those who don’t like meat.

 Asian food: basic sushi rolls and some Asian-style ribs.
 Basic oxtail pho.
 Nothing great, nothing good even.

-Hours and Prices of the Cosmopolitan Buffet Wicked Spoon:
+Hours and Prices (Cosmopolitan Buffet Review):

 Telephone: 1 702 698 7000